ngs-docs/angus/analyzing_nanopore_data.rst

 How many reads are there?
 How many 2D?
 What is the longest read?
 Write these down or save this information.

-A directory of ~30 GB of .fast5 files is useless.
-You will have to convert these to .fastq and/or .fasta files.
+A directory of ~30 GB of .fast5 files is useless!
+Convert these to .fastq and/or .fasta files:
 ::
     poretools fastq $directory > ectocooler.fastq
     poretools fasta $directory > ectocooler.fasta